 Tom is Coastal Point's resident Pokemon Master.
-His love affair with Pokemon started when he was a wee lad of seven, after having beaten everyone in his summer camp at the game, and as he says, 'the rest is history."
+His love affair with Pokemon started when he was a wee lad of 7, after having beaten everyone in his summer camp at the game, and as he says, "the rest is history.""
 Tom has proudly held the title of Kanto's Pokemon League Champion for the past 16 years.

 He's happy to have joined the Coastal Point team in March of 2012, because now he can finally have an excuse to wear his Oxford shirts unbuttoned at the chest and go tanning at the beach on his lunch hour.

-In his failed attempts at fitting in as the new Pointie in town, Tom enjoys cracking "jokes" that no one finds amusing, but the little guy just keeps on trying.
+In his failed attempts at fitting in as one of the new Pointies in town, Tom enjoys cracking "jokes" that no one finds amusing, but the little guy just keeps on trying.

 Jane M. (as we'll probably come to call her) is another new-old Coastal Point-er, as several of the staff have previously worked with her at other local newspapers.
 In fact, Jane has 38 years in the newspaper business, in advertising sales, circulation and management in the Ocean City, Md., and Rehoboth Beach, Del., markets.